ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 - `availability_modes` denotes the data availability.
     - The `dp2` profile supports zonal data availability.
     - The `rfs` profile supports regional data availability.
-- `bandwidth` denotes the available maximum throughput value that the file share can handle.
+- `bandwidth` denotes the available maximum bandwidth value that the file share can handle.
     - For the `dp2` profile, the bandwidth is calculated by multiplying the number of IOPS by 256 KB.
-    - For the `rfs` profile, the preset value is calculated as 1 MBps for every 20 GB of capacity.
-However, you can increase this value up to 1024 MBps.
+    - For the `rfs` profile, the preset value is calculated as 8 Mbps for every 20 GB of capacity.
+However, you can increase this value up to 8192 Mbps.
 - `storage_generation` denotes the generation of the file share profile within the Defined performance profile family.
     - For the `dp2` profile, the value is `1`.
     - For the `rfs` profile, the value is `2`.